chrisnkoy/java-vm/README.md

 Implementation of a virtual machine

 ## Introduction
 This code was written for an assignment in a Concurrent and Distributed Programming class.
 It is an implementation of a virtual machine and uses concepts of [concurrent programming](https://www.educative.io/blog/multithreading-and-concurrency-fundamentals) such as multithreading, lock, mutex, and thread safety.
+Some initial code including class declarations were provided by the instructor of the class.

 ## How does it work?
 The program reads an input file containing instructions line by line using the ```FileReaderThread``` and stores them into the instructions memory.
 The ```InstructionsThread``` executes instructions from the instructions memory.
 There are only 3 tupes of instruction: *create object*, *use object*, *delete object*.
 The *create object* instruction creates an object and stores it in the object memory and the *delete object* instruction marks an object from the object memory for deletion.
 The *use object* instruction simply uses an object and marks it as such.
 Once an instruction is executed, it is automatically deleted from the instructions memory.
 The ```GarbageCollectionThread``` traverses the object memory and deletes objects that have been marked for deletion.